kistoo/admin-dashboard/README.md

 I'll mix flexbox and grid properties to make this admin dashboard.

 Icons extracted from https://materialdesignicons.com/.
+Users picture extracted from @deekCE on github and TheOdinProject community on github.Profile anime pictures extracted from:
-Profile picture extracted from Date a Bullet.
+- Date a bullet
+- Jashin-chan Dropkick
+- Owari no Seraph